BILL-CHEPTOYEK/CHEPTOYEK-BILL/README.md

 # CHEPTOYEK BILL - Personal website

 This repository contains my personal website built with React, Vite, and Tailwind CSS.
 It showcases projects, a blog, and contact information.
-It's been adapted from a previous template; unnecessary app-specific pages were removed to focus on a professional portfolio.
+It's been adapted from a previous template; unnecessary app-specific pages were removed to focus on a professional portfolio..

 ## 🚀 Getting Started